Ammocharis

 Ammocharis is a small genus from sub-Saharan Africa, in the family Amaryllidaceae (subfamily Amaryllidoideae) which includes seven species distributed in Africa.
 The plant grows as above-ground bulb, preferring seasonally wet, hot, sandy soils and full sun.

 Taxonomy

-Herbert segregated Ammocharis from Crinum in 1821, with two species, A. coranica and A. falcata (both originally Amaryllis).
+The botanist William Herbert segregated Ammocharis from Crinum in 1821, with two species, A. coranica and A. falcata (both originally Amaryllis).
 He also placed one of Linnaeus' original Amaryllis species, A. longifolia, in Crinum as C. capense.
 This species would also eventually find its way into Ammocharis.
 In 1847 Roemer placed Amaryllis longifolia in Ammocharis as Ammocharis longifolfolia, (Linn.)
 Roem. without realising it was conspecific with Ammocharis falcata.
-However many subsequent authors included only the two original species.
+However, many subsequent authors included only the two original species.